Resources To Teach A Lesson On Three Kings Day

 January 6th falls on our first week back to school.
 As a Christian family, we are excited to take this opportunity to teach T about Epiphany, also known as Three Kings Day.

-This article from Time and Date covers what this day means, who celebrates and how and much more.
+This article from Time and Date covers what this day means, who celebrates and how, and much more.
 We will be going over this first.

 The Huffington Post offers this slide show.
-It covers celebrations of Epiphany all over the worlds.
+It covers celebrations of Epiphany all over the world.
 We will also be discussing this together.
 After we go over it, I will be asking him to write a paragraph about where in the world he would most like to celebrate Epiphany.

 Also, while we won’t be having a full feast 🙁 we will be making Three Kings Bread.
 You can too:

 In the end, I will want him to understand what the day represents: Jesus Christ was visited by the Magi.
 The world found out that He was here.

 I want him to understand the very meaning of the word: Epiphany: the manifestation of Christ to the Gentiles as represented by the Magi (Matthew 2:1–12)